 A method of fulfilling orders where a retailer has items shipped directly from the manufacturer or supplier to the customer.

 The commercial trade of products and services over the internet.

-A software program or application that lets businesses sell online.
-Features of eCommerce platforms vary but they generally include product information, customer account management, shopping cart and checkout processes, product search capabilities and order management.
+A software programme or application that lets businesses sell online.
+Features of eCommerce platforms vary, but they generally include product information, customer account management, shopping cart and checkout processes, product search capabilities and order management.

 The process of completing and delivering purchased products or services to the customer.

-E.g. “Every online seller has to consider the most cost-effective method for fulfillment.”
+E.g. “Every online seller has to consider the most cost-effective method for fulfilment.”

 A complete list of a seller’s current stock.